Electronics - High Tech Industry Trends and Opportunities

 Singapore's electronics industry has grown from a humble beginning, as the only TV assembly plant in Southeast Asia in the 1960s, into a vital node in the global electronics market.
 Today, Singapore’s electronics industry is a world-class, innovation-driven hub with cutting edge technology, manufacturing, and business solutions.
 Singapore accounts for one in 10 Integrated Circuits in the world, and 40% of the global hard disc media are manufactured here.
 Can Singapore maintain and grow its Electronics-High Tech Industry in the rapidly changing world?

 Manufacturing is the largest sector contributor with 19.8% share of Singapore GDP in 2015.
 The electronics industry has also been a pillar of the economy (at 80,000 workforce - which is 19% of total manufacturing jobs a couple years ago).
 In addition, the industry creates many spin-off segments, such as precision component manufacturers, chemicals and materials suppliers, electronic manufacturing systems companies, and logistics service providers.
 The pool of highly qualified talents in Research & Development as well as High Tech Manufacturing is very important to anticipate future demand of the industry.
-How can we (students/professionals/business) excel in this industry?
+How can students/professionals and businesses in Singapore and South East Asia prepare for opportunities in this industry?

 LEARNSHARING Expert Volunteer: